 • Orthostatic hypotension is most often caused by volume depletion (loss of salt and fluid), but sometimes it can be a sign of generalized autonomic dysfunction.
 Usually, there is an identifiable cause, such as a systemic (affecting the body in general) disease like diabetes mellitus, a toxic substance like alcohol, or the use of a vasoactive medication used for treatment of hypertension.

-One helpful method for differentiating among these types of syncope is tilt table test, which is performed routinely at Valley.
+One helpful testing method for differentiating among these types of syncope is tilt table test, which is performed routinely at Valley.